Credit for Extension and Correspondence Courses

-The maximum amount of credit through correspondence courses and/or extension courses allowed toward the Bachelor’s Degree is 24 units.
-The maximum allowed toward the Master’s Degree is 9 units.
+The maximum amount of credit through correspondence courses and/or extension courses allowed toward the baccalaureate degree is 24 units.
+The maximum allowed toward the second baccalaureate or master’s degree is 9 units.
 Extension course credit does not apply toward the residence requirement at CSUN.
-Extension courses numbered 800 do not carry any credit toward CSUN graduation or Credential requirements.
+Extension courses numbered 800 do not carry any credit toward CSUN graduation or credential requirements.

-Credit for Prior Learning: Credit for Prior Experiential Learning is recognized on an individual course -quivalency basis at CSUN and appropriate credit is provided through the Departmentally administered Credit by Challenge Examination policies and procedures.
-(Students should be aware, however, that policies for earning credit for prior learning vary from campus to campus in the CSU system.)
+Credit for Prior Experiential Learning is recognized on an individual course-equivalency basis at CSUN, and appropriate credit is provided through the departmentally administered Credit by Challenge Examination policies and procedures.
+(Students should be aware, however, that policies for earning credit for prior learning vary from campus to campus within the CSU system.)

-Credit for Military Service: CSUN grants elective undergraduate credit to veterans who have completed basic training in the U.S. Armed Forces.
-A maximum of 24 extension course units may be allowed for Baccalaureate-level course credit certified by the Defense Activities in Nontraditional Education Support (DANTES).
+CSUN grants elective undergraduate credit to veterans who have completed basic training in the U.S. Armed Forces.
+A maximum of 24 extension course units may be allowed for baccalaureate-level course credit certified by the Defense Activities in Nontraditional Education Support (DANTES).
 Courses taken in service schools may be given credit on the basis of an evaluation that determines they are of university-level and recommended for credit by the Center for Adult Learning and Educational Credentials of the American Council on Education.
-Records verifying such experience must be filed with the Office of Admissions and Records.
+Records verifying such experience must be filed with Veterans Affairs in the Office of Admissions and Records.